AlikSusFootages/cloud/README.md

 </div>

 <div align="center">
-**Cloud UGC Sniper** is a sniper who catches limited items in the roblox catalog, with the help of this bot you can catch a lot of limited items, but do not forget that this is not legal, and there are very few limited items in the catalog
+<strong>Cloud UGC Sniper</strong> is a sniper who catches limited items in the roblox catalog, with the help of this bot you can catch a lot of limited items, but do not forget that this is not legal, and there are very few limited items in the catalog
 </div>